 Consultation & Connection

 When a divorcing couple calls to hire a mediator an important sign to look for is when a mediator will only do a consultation with both parties together.
 A mediator should always remain neutral and having an intake session with only one half of the couple is a bad sign.
 Though it is a professional relationship, you do want to have a connection with your mediator and feel heard.

 Getting Your Paperwork in Order

+Yet another great tip for how you can prepare for a successful mediation is your ability to get organized, to complete your financial disclosures and provide all the information required.
 Once you’ve selected your mediator and you begin your sessions things can move as slowly or quickly as you want them to.
 The best thing you can do is begin printing out and collecting the information you’ll need almost as soon as you decide to get a divorce.

 Make a timeline of your relationship

 - Date you met